Get up to $6,000 in TikTok Ad CreditsClaim Credits

 FAQ

 How are Shopify revenue estimates calculated?
-Tools read a store's public signals: its order feed, the size and freshness of its product catalog, and traffic indicators.
+Tools read a store's public signals: how fast its products move, the size and freshness of its catalog, and traffic indicators.
 They sample those signals over time to estimate how fast products are selling, then multiply an estimated order volume by a typical order value to produce a revenue figure.
-The store's private Shopify dashboard is never accessed, so the result is a model built from public data, not a reported number.
+The store's private Shopify dashboard is never accessed, so the result is a model built from public information, not a reported number.

 How accurate are Shopify sales estimates?
 They are directional rather than exact.
 A store that exposes more public signal and gets sampled more often produces a tighter estimate, while a quiet or low-traffic store produces a wider one.
 The dependable read is the pattern and the relative scale, which products and stores are bigger and whether they are growing, not a single figure down to the dollar.
 Use the estimate to rank and shortlist, then validate before acting.

 Is estimated revenue the same as profit?
 No. A revenue estimate is gross sales, the money coming in before any costs.
 Profit is what is left after product cost, shipping, payment fees, ad spend, refunds, and overhead.
-A store can show a strong gross number and barely break even, which is exactly what one seller described at 350 dollars a day in gross sales, so never read a revenue estimate as take-home money.
+A store can show a strong gross number and still keep almost nothing after those costs, which is why experienced sellers are careful to separate profit from revenue, so never read a revenue estimate as take-home money.

 Why do two tools show different sales numbers for the same store?
 Each tool samples different public signals at different moments and applies its own model and average order value.
 Different inputs and different assumptions give different outputs.
 Treat the overlap between tools as the trustworthy zone and the spread as the built-in uncertainty, instead of expecting one figure to be the final word.

 Can a store hide its sales from these tools?
 Partly.
-A store can disable its public best-selling sort or restrict some storefront signals, which lowers the available data and widens any estimate.
-It cannot fully hide, because a working storefront has to expose enough for visitors to shop.
+A store can hold back some of what its storefront reveals, which lowers the available data and widens any estimate.
+It cannot hide completely, because a working storefront has to show visitors enough to shop.
 Less public signal means a looser estimate, not no estimate.